Many associate branding and real estate branding with creating logos, different designs, business cards, and more.

 But let me bring this point home with a short story.

 It happened on a nice and friendly spring day in April 2017.
-Dr. David Daos had to take a flight with United from Chicago O’Hare airport so he could be at his hospital the next day to do what doctors do.
+Dr. David Daos had to take a flight with United from Chicago O’Hare airport to be at his hospital the next day to do what doctors do.

-Before his flight that day, he’d never have imagined how fast this flight would end for him.
+Before his flight that day, he’d never imagined how fast this flight would end for him.

 Did United have a great slogan?
 Absolutely.

-Did United have great marketing materials in print and web?
+Did United have excellent marketing materials in print and web?
 Sure.

 Did they have a consistent color scheme in all their marketing?
 Yes, that too.

-So, with great branding, they must have had a good brand, right?
+So, they must have had a good brand with great branding, right?
 Not at all.

-Many websites you can find on the topic of branding for small businesses refer to creating logos, and or doing an overall rebrand.
+Many websites you can find on branding for small businesses refer to creating logos, and/or doing an overall rebrand.

 But do you create a great brand just by creating new branding?

-According to a highly recommended article from INC, your brand is the emotion that a customer feels when thinking about your product.
+According to a highly recommended article from INC, your brand is a customer’s emotion when thinking about your product.

-That’s interesting because that also means that you just need to create the right feelings for your product or service and you can create a brand.
+That’s interesting because that also means you must create the right emotions for your product or service to create a brand.

-But then you get to know the people behind the business and find out that they don’t know their stuff and can’t really help you.
+But then you get to know the people behind the business and find out they don’t know their stuff and can’t help you.